Laboratory 2: Timed Game (Simon)

 • adjust RGB LED with bumper presses

-• Display response
+• Display next pattern

 • Read user’s sequence